M855 Green Tip Vs Body Armor - Predator Armor

 Frequently Asked Questions

-No, M855 Green Tip is not classified as armor-piercing (AP) ammunition by definition.
-It features a steel penetrator tip, copper jacket, and lead core, which enhances its penetration capabilities against harder materials but does not meet the criteria for AP classification.
+No, M855 Green Tip ammunition is not classified as armor-piercing (AP) by standard definitions.
+It features a steel penetrator tip for enhanced penetration but does not meet the criteria for AP classification.

 Related News